ts-rest/ts-rest/apps/docs/docs/core/errors.md

 :::

-To handle errors safety you have the option to pass a status code in the response object.
+To handle errors safety you have the option to pass a status code in the response object - by default ts-rest types the status code to 200 if one isn't provided!

 ```typescript
 export const routerBasic = c.router({